LifeWithVetta

 The Emerald Buddha: Why It Is So Important

-The Emerald Buddha is considered a powerful protector of Thailand.
+The Emerald Buddha is considered a powerful protector of Thailand, and that is part of what gives Wat Phra Kaew its spiritual gravity.

 • summer robe